I love making delicious recipes and I enjoy sharing them with others.

 Honey & Marmalade Glazed Roast Ham/Gammon

-This is a delicious recipe for a honey & marmalade glazed ham/gammon that I have used many times.
-It works equally well for smoked or unsmoked ham depending on your preferences.
-Gammon is a specific cut of ham, the hind leg of pork to be exact.
+This delicious recipe for honey & marmalade glazed ham/gammon hits the spot every time.
+It works equally well for smoked or unsmoked ham, depending on your preferences.
+Gammon is a specific cut of ham (the hind leg of the pig, to be exact).
 I cooked this last night for 10 friends, and it went down extremely well.
 The honey & marmalade glaze is very sweet, but it won't be overpowering.

 This is a great alternative for Christmas dinner or any other group occasion and will leave you with plenty of leftovers for other meals such as ham and eggs.